Hints allow you to specify the execution plan that the optimizer should generate.

 25 rows in set

-If the SQL uses a hint to specify that the t1 table in SEL$1 accesses the primary table and the t2 table in SEL$2 accesses the index, an example is as follows:
+If the SQL statement specifies that the t1 table in SEL$1 should use the primary table access and the t2 table in SEL$2 should use an index, the statement would look like this:

 obclient> EXPLAIN SELECT /*+INDEX(t1 PRIMARY) INDEX(@SEL$2 t2 t2_c1)*/ *